 While meetings are typically an inevitable part of business and corporations, they don’t have to be feared, dreaded or mysterious.
 In fact, meetings should be a positive experience for employees and seen as a necessity in ensuring that team members are productive, communicative and organizationally on the same page.
-So how do you make sure meeting attendees are prepared for, and looking forward to meetings?
-Create better meeting invitations!
+Well thought out meeting invitations is the first step to a successfull meeting, but how do you write one?

 Meeting invitations set the tone